School Profile

 Family Engagement Events

-– Supported by the NNS PTO and Title I, events include Bingo for Books, Family Nights, and the annual Fall Carnival fundraiser that brings families and community members together.
+– Supported by the NNS PTO and Title I, events include Bingo for Books and a wide variety of Family Nights that brings families and community members together.

 Intramural Sports for Intermediate Students